 The 350 Legend Comes in More Guns, Including the AR-15

-The value of having 350 Legend in an ar, for mem is huge because it’s now highly applicable to any scenario from hunting to home defense.
+The value of having 350 Legend in an AR for me is huge because it’s now highly applicable to any scenario from hunting to home defense.
 Plus, I really really like the way the AR handles recoil.

 My only gripe with the 44 Mag is that there are almost no semi-auto options.
 Once upon a time, Ruger made a beefed-up version of the 10/22 in 44 Mag.
 People loved it, but they must have had manufacturing issues because they didn’t make many of them.